Kelvin950/ticketing/README.md

 ## 📙 About this Project

 This is my first project on microservices.
 I followed[Stephen Griders course on Microservices](https://www.udemy.com/course/microservices-with-node-js-and-react/).
-However I am yet to add more functionalities of my own to it and I cannot wait to create more microservice project.
+However I am yet to add more functionalities of my own to it and I cannot wait to create more microservices projects.